 Anna’s written works as a lifestyle journalist have appeared in CNN Philippines, the Philippine Daily Inquirer, Philippine Star, and the Philippine Online Chronicles.
 She co-wrote a workbook entitled An Introduction to Climate Change for Filipino Youth (2011), co-edited the Philippine Roadmap for the Conservation of Sharks and Rays (2017), and co-wrote and edited Philippine Shark Conservation Legislation: A toolkit for policymakers (2018).

 In 2011 Yahoo!
-Southeast Asia recognized Anna, then 23 years old, as one of the seven inspiring modern- day Filipino heroes for her courageous efforts in environmental conservation.
+Southeast Asia recognized Anna as one of the seven inspiring modern- day Filipino heroes for her courageous efforts in environmental conservation.
 A year later, Anna received the Future for Nature Award in the Netherlands, making her the first Filipino and youngest recipient of the award.
-At 25 years old, she was named one of Devex’s 40 International Development Leaders Under 40.
-She was also a founding member of the Global Shapers Manila Hub, and later held the positions of Vice-Curator and Curator.
+She was named one of Devex’s 40 International Development Leaders Under 40 and was also a founding member of the Global Shapers Manila Hub, later holding the positions of Vice-Curator and Curator.
 She was one of the first Global Shapers to be invited to the 2012 Annual Meeting of the World Economic Forum in Davos, Switzerland.